The extremal point process for branching random walk with stretched exponential displacements: Main result

 \section{Main result}

 We turn our attention to a case between~\eqref{eq:1:cramer} and~\eqref{eq:1:regular}, namely the case where the displacements have a stretched exponential tail.
+We will impose some regularity condition on the regularly varying function $R(x) = x^r\ell(x)$ that appears in the tail of the displacement law.
+One can usually circumvent this kind of restrictions using the smooth variation theorem~\cite[Theorem 1.8.2]{bingham_goldie_teugels_1987}.
+However this is not sufficient for our proposes since we would need an approximation up to a certain order.
+We will thus impose sufficient smoothness on $R$ from the beginning.
 From now on we will assume that the law of the displacements is given as follows.

 \begin{as} The random variable $X$ is centred $(\E [ X ] =0)$, has variance $1$ $(\E\left[X^2 \right]=1)$ and has a stretched exponential upper tail with index $r \in (0,1)$, that is for some positive $x_0$,